jafingerhut/dolly/README.md

 to anything but an experimental development branch, until the changes have been reviewed and tested.

-Information about namespaces that dolly has been used to clone into your project are stored in a file `dolly.edn` in the root directory of your project.
+Information about namespaces that Dolly has been used to clone into your project are stored in a file `dolly.edn` in the root directory of your project.
 This file should be kept under revision control with the rest of the files in your project.

-List info about any namespaces that dolly has previously been used to clone into your project:
+List info about any namespaces that Dolly has previously been used to clone into your project:

     $ lein dolly list-clones